 India is another choice for photographing big-game.
 Each state has its own laws, tariffs, and management plans.
 Some states do things really well, others are clueless.
 Thankfully Madhya Pradesh (The Tiger State) with some of the best national parks, sets the standard.

-If you want to spend time in a park and not have to rush things because of the costs, I urge you to consider a safari in India.
+If you intend to spend time in a park and not have to rush things because of the costs, I urge you to plan a wildlife photography trip to India.
 You get more bang for your bucks and it’s an experience that will last for a lifetime.

 Africa apart, park entrance fees are not generally prohibitive but sometimes a good guide is hard to find.